mamaart/dwm-status/README.md

 ![GitHub](https://img.shields.io/github/license/mamaart/dwm-status)

 This is actually two programs in one.
-Its a service that is meant to be run in the background, and it is a client as well to add or delete todo items from the service.
+Its a service that is meant to be run in the background, and it is a client as well to send a text stream to the statusbar

-The service can show some standard information about the computer, but it also has an infinite rolling text field which is used to show todo items.
+The service can show some standard information about the computer, but it also has an infinite rolling text field which is used to show answers from AI

 ## ⚡️Some features